jzhao0802/palab/dummy_vars.md

   * `Desc` should be `Categorical variable: cat, level B vs level A`.

 ## Return
-* `output`dummified (R data.frame) - this holds the transformed data with dummy vars and original categorical variables removed so that each column is numeric.
+* `output`dummified (R data.frame)
+	* The data frame `input`, with the categorical variables dropped, and replaced with the dummy vars.
+All categorical variables in this data frame should be numeric.

 ## Output
 All CSVs below should be output to the `output_dir`, overwriting a previous version if necessary.